 2020 UPDATES:

-Here’s a follow-up on how the Couchsurfing part of this quick trip to Portugal actually turned out.
+Here’s a follow-up on how the Couchsurfing part of this quick trip to Portugal actually turned out, along with some Couchsurfing tips.

-And here’s how I spent those two days in Porto, with some restaurant recommendations, a great place to stay, and lots of pics!
+And here’s how I spent those two days in Porto, with restaurant recommendations, a great place to stay, and lots of photos!

 PS: